Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 3: Analytic solutions

-where $g_*$ is the $g$-function of $\BCFT_*$, and is proportional to the volume and energy of the target D-brane.
+where $g_*$ is the norm of the matter $SL(2,\mathbb{R})$ vacuum in $\BCFT_*$.
 We can also take the limit $\theta\to 2\pi^-$, where the boundary condition on the disk is $\BCFT_0$.
-This produces the $g$-function of $\BCFT_0$, $g_0$.
+This produces $g_0$, the norm of the matter $SL(2,\mathbb{R})$ vacuum in $\BCFT_0$.
 This leads to a puzzle: generally the reference and target D-brane systems will not have the same energy, so $g_0\neq g_*$.
 But conformal invariance requires that the correlator is independent of $\theta$.
-The resolution to this problem is that the OPE between $\sigma$ and $\sigmabar$ is different depending on whether $\BCFT_0$ or $\BCFT_*$ boundary conditions are squeezed between the operators.
+The resolution to this puzzle is that the OPE between $\sigma$ and $\sigmabar$ depends on which boundary condition is squeezed between the operators.
 By choice of normalization we already have

 so in the opposite order we must have